evorine/pulumist/README.md

 Its core components:

+- **pulumist**:
-- **pulumist-core**: The high-level Rust API that applications interact with.
+  - The high-level Rust API that applications interact with
-- **pulumist-ffi**: The FFI layer that bridges Rust and Go.
+  - The FFI layer that bridges Rust and Go.
 - **pulumist-go**: The Go library that wraps Pulumi's Automation API and provides dynamic resource management.

 ### FFI Bridge Design